liucyy/VulPCL/README.md

 python preprocessing.py

-# Features extraction

-run the following command to extract and embed graph-based representations from CPAGs.

-python adc_features_extracting.py

-run the following command to extract and embed sequence-based representations from FCDSs.

-python cd_features_extracting.py
+create three directories: './vul_prediction/data/code', './categorization/data/code', and './vul_localization/data/code', then put the filtered source code of each dataset into corresponding directory according to the RQs.

 # For RQ1: vulnerability prediction

 cd vul_prediction

-run the following command to extract and embed graph-based representations from CPAGs.
+run the following command to extract and embed graph-based features from CPAGs.

 python adc_features_extracting.py

-run the following command to extract and embed sequence-based representations from FCDSs.
+run the following command to extract and embed sequence-based features from FCDSs.

 python cd_features_extracting.py